How to Become a Forex Trader

 There is no harm in waiting for more than a day for an opportunity to arise.
 You can simply wait until favourable price action arrives, and this shows that you really know what you are doing, and that is when you enter the game.
 You just need a couple of trades."

-As a trader, it makes sense to follow this same principle in the Forex and CFD market.
-The lesson is clear: a trader does not have to make a lot of trades to be successful, they just need to make the correct trades.
+As a trader, it makes sense to follow this same principle in the Forex and CFD (Contract For Difference) market.
+The lesson is clear: a trader does not have to make a lot of trades to go as planned, they just need to make the correct trades.

 When you are trading on a live account, you must have a strategy with specific, pre-established conditions for the entry and exit of trades.
 Follow your plan and do not trade on impulse.

 The other type for overtrading, as stated above, is operating with too much volume.
 For many people, leverage is the culprit.

 But is this true?

 As we know, Forex brokers and CFDs offer significant leverage in their trading accounts.
 In principle, this exists to give traders the opportunity to earn higher profits with smaller investments.
 This gives more people the possibility to become Forex and CFD traders, and thus use the services offered by these brokers.